RyanLin82/proxy/forex-mtl/README.md

 {
     "status": 500,
     "errorCode": 500,
-    "message": "Unexpected failure from one frame service" }
+    "message": "Given currency pair can't find the rate."
+}
 ```

-[!NOTE]
+[!Note]
 Currently, all external server issue will return 500 with different message.

 ## Caching Mechanism
-The service uses **Caffeine** for caching to enhance performance.
+The service uses Caffeine for caching to enhance performance.
+- The cache entries expire every 4.5 minutes.

-**Exchange Rate Cache:** This is updated when the cache miss and cron job will update it by given time.
+- Upon server startup, the cache is populated, and a cron job refreshes it every 2 minutes.
+- Additionally, the cache can be refreshed manually via an API call.

+**Exchange Rate Cache:**
  - **Key:** Pair (`from: Currency`, `to: Currency`)
  - **Value:** `{ price: BigDecimal, timestamp: Timestamp }`
  - **Expiration:** Cache entries expire 4.5 minutes after they are written.